yldaf/SamRewritten/README.md

                              or 'days'.
 Default is seconds
       --spacing arg          Control the spacing between appying each modification for --timed modifications.
 Set to 'even' or 'random'.
-Default is even
+Default is even.
       --order arg            Control the order --timed achievement modifications are applied in.
 Set to 'selection' or 'random'.
-Default is selection
+Default is selection.
+      --timestamps           Displays timestamps before time related information.
       --statnames arg        Change stats for an AppId.
 Separate stat names by a comma.
-Use with statvalues to name the values in order
+Use with statvalues to name the values in order.
       --statvalues arg       Change stats for an AppId.
 Separate stat values by a comma.
-Use with statnames to name the values in order
+Use with statnames to name the values in order.
   -p, --launch_achievements  Launch SamRewritten GUI and immediately switch
                              to achievements page for the app.
       --launch               Actually just launch the app.